Tour Itineraries Extensions & Excursions Registrations Form Tour Prices Contact Us

 "Wonders of Egypt - Family Tour"

-Includes Giza Pyramids, Cairo, Luxor and a 1-day Nile Cruise to Dendera
+Includes Giza Pyramids, Cairo, Luxor and the Hathor Temple at Dendera

 8-day Egypt Tour - Sunday, Nov 21 - Sunday, Nov 28, 2010 (American Thanksgiving week)

-Day-by-Day Itinerary & Prices --- Optional Extensions before or after tour
+Day-by-Day Itinerary & Prices --- Optional Extensions before or after the Tour

 Day-by-Day Itinerary